Syphilitic hepatitis symptoms. Syphilis is hepatitis. Early syphilitic jaundice

 2) as a result of “chronically” acting syphilitic intoxication;

 Epithelial hepatitis occurs at any age.
-At a young age, it is either the result of dystrophic disorders accompanying other manifestations of congenital syphilis (as in lipoid nephrosis), or is combined with congenital interstitial hepatitis.
+At a young age, it is either the result of dystrophic disorders that accompany other manifestations of congenital syphilis (as with lipoid nephrosis), or is combined with congenital interstitial hepatitis.
 In people aged 20-30 years, chronic epithelial hepatitis is usually the outcome of acute hepatitis (jaundice).
-At a later age, it develops either as a result of prolonged syphilitic intoxication, or joining gummy hepatitis.
+At a later age, it develops either as a result of prolonged syphilitic intoxication, or joining gummous hepatitis.

-1) the intensity of dystrophic changes in the liver cells;
+1) the intensity of dystrophic changes in liver cells;

-2) the severity of the reaction from the reticuloendothelial system (both Kupffer's cells and the corresponding elements in the spleen and other organs);
+2) the severity of the reaction from the reticuloendothelial system (both Kupffer cells and corresponding elements in the spleen and other organs);

-3) a relatively high frequency of cases with mixed extra- and intralobular reproduction of connective tissue (the latter often predominates - the insular type);
+3) a relatively high frequency of cases with mixed extra- and intralobular proliferation of connective tissue (often the latter, the insular type, predominates);

-4) a relatively weak tendency of the connective tissue of the liver to wrinkle.
+4) a relatively weak tendency of the connective tissue of the liver to shrink.

-In connection with these features, it is clear that with syphilotoxic hepatitis, the liver retains an increased size longer than with alcoholic cirrhosis.
+In connection with these features, it is clear that with syphilotoxic hepatitis, the liver retains its increased size longer than with alcoholic cirrhosis.

-The specific origin of this kind of forms is evidenced by individual findings of characteristic manifestations of syphilis in various organs in the form of endarteritis, periarteritis, single gummas, etc., found during postmortem examination.
+The specific origin of this type of form is evidenced by individual findings of characteristic manifestations of syphilis in various organs in the form of endarteritis, periarteritis, single gummas, etc., detected during pathological examination.

-Clinically, most cases of syphilotoxic hepatitis are rather severe suffering, relatively rapidly progressive, previously described as "syphilitic cirrhosis".
-In the first stage, general malaise, heaviness in the hypochondria, sometimes itching, poor appetite, and increased nervousness are usually noted.
+Clinically, most cases of syphilotoxic hepatitis are quite severe suffering, progressing relatively quickly, previously described as “syphilitic cirrhosis.”
+In the first stage, there is usually a general malaise, heaviness in the hypochondrium, sometimes itchy skin, poor appetite, and increased nervousness.
 The liver is enlarged, usually smooth, almost painless.
-Jaundice starts early and fluctuates in intensity.
+Jaundice appears quite early and varies in intensity.
 Functional disorders of the liver are more pronounced than with alcoholic hepatitis.
 The spleen usually enlarges, sometimes even earlier than the liver.
-It is known that other, extrahepatic, localizations of late syphilis are sometimes accompanied by an enlargement of the spleen.
+It is known that other, extrahepatic, localizations of late syphilis are sometimes accompanied by an enlarged spleen.

-In the second stage, the liver becomes denser and somewhat smaller, but usually it retains an increased size and a flat surface for a long time.
-Collaterals are rare and poorly expressed.
-Despite this, ascites appears only in the very late period of the disease and does not reach the degrees that are expressed in portal cirrhosis.
-These features are due to the low tendency of the fibrous tissue of the liver to wrinkle.
+In the second stage, the liver becomes denser and somewhat smaller, but usually it retains its increased size and smooth surface for a long time.
+Collaterals are rarely formed and are weakly expressed.
+Despite this, ascites appears only in a very late period of the disease and does not reach the degrees that are expressed in portal cirrhosis.
+These features are due to the low tendency of fibrous liver tissue to shrink.

-The bleeding that sometimes appears are not mechanical, but mostly dyscratic in nature and are rarely profuse.
+The bleeding that sometimes appears is not mechanical, but mostly dyscratic in nature and is rarely profuse.
 Anemia is common and is often macrocytic in nature.
-Leukopenia is common.
-Monocytosis is often severe.
-Lesions of the cardiovascular system, nervous system and kidneys are often observed as parallel manifestations of syphilis.
+A common occurrence is leukopenia.
+Monocytosis occurs frequently to a severe degree.
+Damages to the cardiovascular system, nervous system and kidneys are often observed as parallel manifestations of syphilis.

 The course of the disease in comparison with other forms of liver syphilis is the least favorable.
-The disease usually progresses and the duration of the disease varies between 2 and 5 years.
+The disease is usually progressive, the duration of the disease varies between 2 and 5 years.
 Death most often occurs from liver failure.

 Syphilitic chronic mesenchymal (interstitial) hepatitis

-At the heart of the disease is the introduction into the liver of the pale spirochetes themselves and the development of productive-infiltrative changes there.
-Spirochetes enter the liver most often through the hepatic artery, as this refers to acquired syphilis.
-This is understandable, since it generally spreads mainly hematogenously and since the primary foci that create spirochetemia in acquired syphilis are usually located in the general circulation, outside the portal vein system.
-The second route - through the portal vein - plays a major role in congenital syphilis (spirochetes enter through the placenta and umbilical vein).
-With acquired syphilis, this pathway is of relatively little importance and only with syphilitic foci in the abdominal cavity, primary syphilis of the stomach or spleen, etc., although, of course, the possibility of spirochetes entering the portal blood from the arterial system under any conditions is not excluded.
-The lymphatic pathway plays a minimal role (for example, in cases where syphilitic foci are located in the immediate vicinity of the liver or in the mesenteric or portal lymph nodes).
+The disease is based on the introduction of pale spirochetes into the liver and the development of productive-infiltrative changes there.
+Spirochetes enter the liver most often through the hepatic artery, as this applies to acquired syphilis.
+This is understandable, since in general it spreads predominantly hematogenously and since the primary foci that create spirochetemia in acquired syphilis are usually located in the general circulation, outside the portal vein system.
+The second route, through the portal vein, plays a major role in congenital syphilis (spirochetes enter through the placenta and umbilical vein).
+With acquired syphilis, this route is of relatively little importance and only with syphilitic foci in the abdominal cavity, primary syphilis of the stomach or spleen, etc., although, of course, the possibility of penetration of spirochetes into the portal blood from the arterial system under any conditions is not excluded.
+The lymphatic route plays a minimal role (for example, in cases where syphilitic lesions are located in the immediate vicinity of the liver or in the mesenteric or portal lymph nodes).

 Gummy hepatitis is usually detected 10-20 years after infection.
-It is therefore understandable that the disease occurs more often in the elderly.
+It is therefore clear that the disease is observed more often in the elderly.
 However, there are known cases of hepatitis that developed within a year after infection.

-This type of hepatitis occurs in syphilis in two forms: in the form of limited gummy hepatitis and in the form of miliary gummy or diffuse interstitial hepatitis.
+This type of hepatitis occurs in syphilis in two forms: in the form of limited gummous hepatitis and in the form of miliary gummous or diffuse interstitial hepatitis.

-The pathological picture of focal gummy hepatitis consists in the formation of gum in the liver, the value of which ranges from millet grain to apple.
-In some cases, there are several large gummas, in others, many small ones.
+The pathological picture of focal gummous hepatitis consists of the formation of gummas in the liver, the size of which ranges from a millet grain to an apple.
+In some cases there are several large gummas, in others there are many small ones.

-Gummas are more often located in the peripheral parts of the liver, under the peritoneal leaflet that covers the liver, but they are also found in the depths of the liver.
-Most often they are found on the upper surface of the liver; on the lower surface, they are located mainly in the spigel lobe, that is, near the trunk of the portal vein and the common hepatic duct, and at a certain value they can squeeze these organs.
-Sometimes gummas are located along the front edge of the liver and protrude into the abdominal cavity.
+Gummas are most often located in the peripheral parts of the liver, under the peritoneal layer covering the liver, but they are also found deep in the liver.
+More often they are found on the upper surface of the liver; on the lower surface they are located mainly in the Spigelian lobe, i.e., near the trunk of the portal vein and the common hepatic duct, and at a certain size they can compress these organs.
+Sometimes gummas are located along the anterior edge of the liver and protrude into the abdominal cavity.

-On examination, gummas have the appearance of convex tumors of rounded or irregular outlines; the color of fresh gum is pink, of old - whitish-yellowish.
-Over time, as a result of wrinkling of the connective tissue that is part of them and encapsulating them, gums become denser, and a curdled mass forms in their center, which can then calcify and petrify.
-In other cases, gumma, undergoing necrosis in the center, softens and suppurates.
-A dense fibrous tissue, like a capsule, forms around it.
+When examined, gummas look like convex tumors with round or irregular outlines; The color of fresh gums is pink, old ones are whitish-yellowish.
+Over time, gummas, as a result of wrinkling of the connective tissue included in their composition and encapsulating them, become denser, and in the center of them a curdled mass is formed, which can then calcify and petrify.
+In other cases, the gumma, undergoing necrosis in the center, softens and suppurates.
+A dense fibrous tissue like a capsule forms around it.

-Histologically, in the initial period of gum formation, an infiltrate is found from round cells of blood and local mesenchymal origin (lymphocytes, plasma cells, eosinophils, sometimes giant cells); the number of small vessels increases sharply around the infiltrate.
-This neoplasm of blood vessels gives the peripheral layer of gum the character of granulation tissue; later, endarteritis and endophlebitis develop, collagen fibers multiply in the peripheral regions and fibrous cords are formed.
+Histologically, in the initial period of gumma formation, an infiltrate of round cells of blood and local mesenchymal origin (lymphocytes, plasma cells, eosinophils, sometimes giant cells) is found; the number of small vessels around the infiltrate sharply increases.
+This new vascular formation gives the peripheral layer of the gumma the character of granulation tissue; later, endarteritis and endophlebitis develop, collagen fibers multiply in the peripheral parts and fibrous cords form.

-In other organs and tissues, there are changes that develop in parallel on the basis of the same infection (aortitis, etc.).
+In other organs and tissues there are changes that develop in parallel due to the same infection (aortitis, etc.).

-The clinical picture of focal gummy hepatitis can give a wide variety of symptoms and simulate many diseases; it is mistaken for cholelithiasis, disease, malaria, cancer of the stomach or liver, etc. One of the early signs of the disease is pain in the right hypochondrium or in the epigastric region.
-The pains are quite intense.
-They are either long lasting, last for several hours or days, or are sharp and short-lived, are cramping in nature.
-From time to time they weaken and then intensify again; like other syphilis pains, they can get worse at night.
-The pain usually lasts throughout the entire disease, sometimes it is limited only to the initial period, and then disappears.
-They are explained by the inflammatory process, capturing the glisson capsule rich in nerves and sometimes the peritoneum.
-In rare cases, they are absent.
+The clinical picture of focal gummous hepatitis can give a wide variety of symptoms and simulate many diseases; it is mistaken for cholelithiasis disease, malaria, stomach or liver cancer, etc. One of the early signs of the disease is pain in the right hypochondrium or in the epigastric region.
+The pain is quite intense.
+They are either long-lasting, lasting several hours or days, or acute and short-lived, cramp-like in nature.
+From time to time they weaken and then strengthen again; Like other syphilis pains, they can get worse at night.
+The pain usually lasts throughout the entire disease, but sometimes it is limited only to the initial period, and then goes away.
+They are explained by an inflammatory process that involves the nerve-rich Glissonian capsule and sometimes the peritoneum.
+In rare cases they are absent.

-Fever is another characteristic symptom.
-The temperature usually fluctuates between 37 ° С and 38 ° С, but it can periodically rise and higher - up to 39 ° С. It is of the wrong, often remitting type, sometimes there are sudden rises for 2-3 days, accompanied by chills.
-At times, for days, weeks, and occasionally even months, the temperature may be normal.
-Rises in temperature reflect an active inflammatory process in the liver, which can either worsen and seize new areas of the organ, or subside; decay and suppuration of gummies explain, in addition to fever, also chills.
+Another characteristic symptom is fever.
+The temperature usually fluctuates between 37°C and 38°C, but can periodically rise higher - up to 39°C. It can be irregular, often remitting, and sometimes there are sudden rises for 2-3 days, accompanied by chills.
+At times, the temperature may be normal for several days, weeks, and occasionally even months.
+Rise in temperature reflects an active inflammatory process in the liver, which can either worsen and invade new areas of the organ, or subside; The decay and suppuration of gummas explain, in addition to fever, also chills.

-The most important and persistent symptom of the disease is an uneven enlargement of the liver.
-Sometimes large bumps emanating from the liver are already visible to the eye, or the entire area of the liver protrudes.
-Often, any one lobe of the liver increases, or protrusions are felt on the surface or along the edge of the liver; they can be flat, round, bumpy.
-There is usually soreness in the region of the protrusions.
-In the early period, the consistency of the liver is not particularly dense: the gums themselves are usually denser than the rest of the organ tissue.
-In the later period, the liver becomes smaller, denser, the protrusions can even acquire cartilaginous density.
-Sometimes, on the contrary, the bumps soften and even get the property of swelling.
-A friction noise of the peritoneum is sometimes determined above the tubercles.
+The most important and constant sign of the disease is uneven enlargement of the liver.
+Sometimes large bumps emanating from the liver are already visible to the eye, or the entire liver area bulges out.
+Often one lobe of the liver enlarges or protrusions are felt on the surface or along the edge of the liver; they can be flat, round, lumpy.
+There is usually soreness in the area of the protrusions.
+In the early period, the consistency of the liver is not particularly dense: the gummas themselves are usually denser than the rest of the tissue of the organ.
+In the later period, the liver becomes smaller and denser, the protrusions can even acquire cartilaginous density.
+Sometimes, on the contrary, the mounds soften and even acquire the property of swaying.
+Peritoneal friction noise is sometimes detected above the tubercles.

-Jaundice usually does not occur.
-Only in rare cases does it appear, sometimes even early, in those cases when gummas squeeze large bile ducts (while jaundice is mechanical in nature and there are no functional disorders of the liver).
-Jaundice can develop in the late period, when the function of the liver tissue begins to be disrupted, urobilinuria appears, violations of the synthetic ability of the liver, etc. The spleen with gummy hepatitis is rarely palpated, mainly in the late stage, if portal hypertension develops.
-Portal hypertension, however, does not develop in many cases, and ascites and collaterals are absent.
-There may be cases of ascites, which develops as a result of compression of the trunk of the portal vein with gum or scars in the gate of the liver.
+There is usually no jaundice.
+Only in rare cases does it appear, sometimes even early, in cases where gummas compress large bile ducts (in this case, jaundice is mechanical in nature and there are no functional disorders of the liver).
+Jaundice can develop in the late period, when the function of the liver tissue begins to be impaired, urobilinuria appears, disturbances in the synthetic ability of the liver, etc. The spleen in gummous hepatitis is rarely palpable, mainly in the late stage, if portal hypertension develops.
+Portal hypertension, however, in many cases does not develop, and ascites and collaterals are absent.
+There may be cases of ascites that develops as a result of compression of the portal vein trunk by gums or scars at the porta hepatis.
 The composition of the blood has changed little.
-Moderate anemia is present only in severe forms.
-Small leukocytosis is common.
+Only in severe forms there is moderate anemia.
+Slight leukocytosis is common.
 The general condition of the patients is initially good.
-In the later stages, it is disturbed, weight drops.
+In the later stages, it is disrupted and weight drops.

-The outcome of focal gummy hepatitis in cases with a small number of gums is favorable: gums may undergo resorption and scarring.
-In cases of large changes, severe consequences can develop; portal hypertension with bleeding from the gastrointestinal tract mucosa, perihepatitis with the transition of the inflammatory process to neighboring organs (pleura, lungs, stomach) and mechanical disorders in them, etc. peritonitis, etc.).
+The outcome of focal gummatous hepatitis in cases with a small number of gummas is favorable: gummas can undergo resorption and scarring.
+In cases of large changes, severe consequences may develop; portal hypertension with bleeding from the gastrointestinal mucosa, perihepatitis with the transition of the inflammatory process to neighboring organs (pleura, lungs, stomach) and mechanical disorders in them, etc. In the case of suppuration, gummas can serve as a source of purulent diseases of adjacent organs (subphrenic abscess, encysted purulent peritonitis, etc.).
 Hemorrhages in the liver are possible due to rupture of the vessel.
-The disease lasts for many years, but it is difficult to count (gum in the liver is sometimes found at autopsy in people who were not expected to have liver disease during their lifetime).
+The disease continues for many years, but is difficult to account for (gummas in the liver are sometimes found at autopsy in people who were not expected to have liver disease during their lifetime).

-With miliary gummy hepatitis, a uniform increase in the liver is observed; its surface is covered with small whitish plaques or nodules (with millet grain and less).
+With miliary gummous hepatitis, a uniform enlargement of the liver is observed; its surface is dotted with small whitish plaques or nodules (about the size of a millet grain or smaller).
 In the later phases of the disease, the liver may shrink.
-At microscopic examination, the liver is dotted with granulomas consisting of round mesenchymal elements of local and blood origin (reticuloendothelial elements, lymphocytes, neutrophils, eosinophils), around them - capillary networks and collagen fibers, later endophlebitis and endarteritis of small vessels are formed.
-As a result, the center of the foci becomes necrotic and scars form in place of the granules.
+On microscopic examination, the liver is dotted with granulomas, consisting of round mesenchymal elements of local and blood origin (reticuloendothelial elements, lymphocytes, neutrophils, eosinophils), around them there are capillary networks and collagen fibers, later endophlebitis and endarteritis of small vessels are formed.
+As a result, the center of the lesions becomes necrotic and scars form in place of the granules.
 Along with this granulomatous form, there is a common form of syphilitic inflammation of the liver.
 In this case, there is a diffuse infiltration of small cells around the blood vessels throughout the liver.

-Infiltrates can also undergo necrotization, resorption, or scar tissue replacement.
-Over time, significant fibrosis of the organ is formed, resembling annular cirrhosis in the pattern in the sense that connective tissue multiplies mainly between the lobules (that is, where granulomas and infiltrates are located in the vicinity of the vessels).
-In this form, the spleen is often enlarged with changes in it, similar to those observed in cirrhosis of the liver.
+Infiltrates may also undergo necrotization, resorption, or replacement by scar tissue.
+Over time, significant fibrosis of the organ forms, resembling annular cirrhosis in the pattern in the sense that the connective tissue multiplies mainly between the lobules (i.e., where granulomas and infiltrates are located adjacent to the vessels).
+With this form, the spleen is often enlarged with changes in it similar to those observed with cirrhosis of the liver.

-The clinical picture of this form of syphilitic hepatitis differs in many respects from that in epithelial and gummy focal forms.
+The clinical picture of this form of syphilitic hepatitis differs in many respects from that of the epithelial and gummous focal forms.

 The first stage is characterized by:

-Uniform enlargement of the liver with a slight compaction;
+Uniform enlargement of the liver with slight compaction;

-Painful phenomena from the liver and its soreness when palpating (however, the pains are not as pronounced as in the focal form, and are less often of a paroxysmal nature);
+Painful phenomena from the liver and its soreness when palpated (however, the pain is not as severe as in the focal form, and is less likely to be paroxysmal in nature);

-Absence of jaundice (and there is no such obstructive jaundice, which sometimes develops with a focal form on the basis of compression of the bile ducts with gums);
+Absence of jaundice (at the same time, there is no obstructive jaundice, which sometimes develops in a focal form due to compression of the bile ducts by gums);

-Nutrition, the state of the gastrointestinal tract, the cardiovascular apparatus, and the composition of the blood are disturbed relatively little.
+Nutrition, the state of the gastrointestinal tract, the cardiovascular system, and blood composition are disturbed relatively little.

-In the second stage, the liver decreases and becomes denser, symptoms of portal stagnation appear, including ascites, health worsens, patients lose weight.
+In the second stage, the liver shrinks and becomes denser, symptoms of portal congestion appear, including ascites, health worsens, and patients lose weight.

 The outcome of the disease is less favorable than with focal hepatitis, although the course is long.
-Death occurs from the same reasons as in liver cirrhosis in general.
+Death occurs from the same reasons as with cirrhosis of the liver in general.

 Liver with congenital syphilis

 With congenital syphilis, liver damage can be of different types.
-Pathoanatomically, two forms of congenital syphilis of the liver are distinguished:
+Pathologically, two forms of congenital liver syphilis are distinguished:

 1) flint liver;

-The first term means the liver, in which there are sharp changes both in the parenchyma and in the interstitium in the form of small islets distributed throughout the organ; the liver is enlarged, heavy and dense.
-The second term refers to gummy hepatitis.
+The first term refers to the liver, in which there are sharp changes in both the parenchyma and the interstitium in the form of small islands distributed throughout the organ; the liver is enlarged, heavy and dense.
+The second term refers to gummous hepatitis.

-Clinically distinguish between hepatitis with early congenital syphilis and hepatitis with late congenital syphilis.
-With early congenital syphilis, in addition to hepatitis, there are other signs that quite clearly depict the general disease (the senile appearance of children, cachexia, pemphigus, etc.); children die quickly.
-With late congenital syphilis, liver damage gives the same syndromes as with acquired syphilis, with some, however, features:
+Clinically, hepatitis in early congenital syphilis is distinguished from hepatitis in late congenital syphilis.
+With early congenital syphilis, in addition to hepatitis, there are other signs that quite clearly depict the general disease (senile appearance of children, cachexia, pemphigus, etc.); children die quickly.
+With late congenital syphilis, liver damage produces the same syndromes as with acquired syphilis, with some, however, features:

-With congenital syphilis, there is a great tendency to the formation of ascites in connection with the development of pylephlebitis of the portal zone;
+With congenital syphilis, there is a greater tendency to form ascites due to the development of pylephlebitis of the portal zone;

 The spleen enlarges more strongly and early;

-There are such common stigmata as infantilism, deformation of the skull, changes in limbs, teeth, keratitis, etc.
+There are such common stigmata as infantilism, skull deformation, changes in limbs, teeth, keratitis, etc.

-"Silicon liver" is observed in early syphilis, other forms - in late.
+“Flint liver” is observed with early syphilis, other forms – with late syphilis.

 Diagnosis of syphilitic hepatitis

-For the recognition of chronic syphilitic hepatitis (various forms), the Wasserman reaction, the corresponding anamnesis (including family history) and simultaneous syphilis affection of other organs (aortitis, aortic valve insufficiency, syphilitic disease of the cerebral vessels, tabes of the spinal cord, syphilis of the organs of movement, are of great importance) stomach, lungs, etc.), as well as such traces of former syphilitic lesions as radiant scars on the skin and mucous membranes, bone deformation, enlarged lymph nodes, pigmentation disorder, developmental defects.
+To recognize chronic syphilitic hepatitis (various forms), the Wasserman reaction, the corresponding history (including family history) and simultaneous damage to other organs by syphilis (aortitis, aortic valve insufficiency, syphilitic disease of the cerebral vessels, tabes of the spinal cord, syphilis of the motor organs, stomach, lungs, etc.), as well as such traces of former syphilitic lesions as radiant scars on the skin and mucous membranes, bone deformation, enlarged lymph nodes, pigmentation disorders, and developmental defects.

-If we take together all forms of chronic liver syphilis, the Wasserman reaction turns out to be negative quite often (40% of cases); a negative answer is more often obtained with epithelial hepatitis, whereas with gummy hepatitis, the reaction is positive in 80% of cases.
-Since infection with syphilis sometimes proceeds without primary affect, it is clear that both the fact of infection and its prescription in many cases cannot be established.
+If we take together all forms of chronic syphilis of the liver, then the Wasserman reaction turns out to be negative quite often (40% of cases); a negative response is more often obtained with epithelial hepatitis, while with gummous hepatitis the reaction is positive in 80% of cases.
+Since infection with syphilis sometimes occurs without a primary affect, it is clear that in many cases both the fact of infection and its duration cannot be established.

-Parallel damage to other organs should be assessed with reasonable caution when making a diagnosis: sometimes it is due to it, and not due to liver damage, the Wasserman reaction can be positive.
-Proving the specificity of extrahepatic lesions by the specificity of the process in the liver and, conversely, the specificity of the process in the liver - by damage to other organs, one should bear in mind the possibility of a combination of diseases of different ethnology.
-But still, if a patient with liver damage has a positive Wasserman reaction, then the hepatic process should be considered syphilitic, especially in cases where there are no other localizations of syphilis, and even more so when the history and the very nature of the hepatic disease correspond to a similar etiology.
+Parallel damage to other organs should be assessed with reasonable caution when making a diagnosis: sometimes it is due to it, and not due to liver damage, that the Wasserman reaction can be positive.
+Proving the specificity of extrahepatic lesions by the specificity of the process in the liver and, conversely, the specificity of the process in the liver by damage to other organs, one should keep in mind the possibility of a combination of diseases of different ethnologies.
+But still, if a patient with liver damage has a positive Wasserman reaction, then the hepatic process should be considered syphilitic, especially in cases where there are no other localizations of syphilis, and even more so when the history and the very nature of the liver disease correspond to a similar etiology.

 Treatment